stephenakwaowo/MLB-Hitters-GMM-Clustering-2023/README.md

-# Clustering-MLB-Hitters: A project on Gaussian Mixture Models, OPTICS, Spectral graph-based clustering & Fuzzy C-Means
+# Clustering-MLB-Hitters: A project on Gaussian Mixture Models and Dimensionality Reduction, Visualized with Shiny

 ### Project Overview
-This project aims to group MLB hitters into clusters based on a comprehensive set of non-traditional batting metrics.
-By moving beyond standard statistics like batting average and RBIs, the project seeks to identify inherent similarities among players and uncover patterns that traditional metrics may overlook.
+This project utilizes advanced data science techniques to analyze and cluster MLB hitters based on their performance in the 2023 season.
+The goal is to uncover distinct patterns and groupings that transcend traditional statistical analysis, offering new insights into player performance.

 ### Methodology
-**1. Data Collection:** Assembled datasets from Fangraphs and Baseball Reference which includes various advanced metrics that provide deeper insights into player performances.

-**2. Feature Selection:** Chose to focus on metrics such as O-Contact%, 50th Max Exit Velocity, Barrels per Batted Ball Event (Brls/BBE%), etc., to form the basis for clustering.

-**3. Preprocessing:** Standardized the data to ensure fair comparison and employed Principal Component Analysis (PCA) for dimensionality reduction while retaining 95% variance.

-**4. **Clustering Algorithms:****

-Applied four clustering techniques to create a diverse representation of hitter groupings:

-**- OPTICS:** For density-based clustering

-**- GMM:** For distribution-based clustering

-**- Spectral Clustering with Louvain Modularity:** For graph-based clustering

-**- Fuzzy C-Means:** For centroid-based clustering

-**5. **Cluster Evaluation:**** Utilized silhouette scores, AIC/BIC criteria, and t-SNE visualizations to evaluate the quality of the clusters and refine the model.

-**6. **Insights and Results:**** Analyzed cluster characteristics to identify player types, explored the relationship between clusters and player success, and interpreted how certain clusters may predict future performance.
+**1. Dimensionality Reduction:** Implemented PCA to reduce feature space, retaining significant variance, followed by t-SNE for intuitive low-dimensional visualization.

+**2. Clustering:** Applied Gaussian Mixture Models (GMM) to discover latent player groupings, with flexibility to account for multi-cluster memberships.

+**3. Model Selection:** Determined the optimal number of clusters using Akaike Information Criterion (AIC) and Bayesian Information Criterion (BIC).

+**4. Validation:** Used silhouette scores to evaluate clustering quality.

 ### Visualization

+1. Utilized t-SNE plots and GMM confidence ellipses to visually depict player clusters.

-**Radar charts** were generated to visualize each cluster's profile, highlighting their strengths and weaknesses across different feature categories.
+2. Radar charts were generated to visualize each cluster's profile, highlighting their strengths and weaknesses across different feature categories.

 ### Key Findings
 - Detailed the distinct player profiles emerging from clusters, highlighting potential undervalued skill sets.